We can all count on ten things. What are they, you ask? Your fingers…haha! I crack myself up. But – on to the serious focus of my blog today.

 Another option if you had family coverage is to keep coverage only for certain family members.
 You can continue coverage for yourself and your children, for example, with your spouse getting coverage from their own employer.
 Or you can switch to “employee only” coverage, with other family members picking up coverage from your spouse’s employer or elsewhere.

 If none of the COBRA options work for you, you may be able to obtain health coverage elsewhere.
 The Affordable Care Act (ACA) created the health insurance marketplace, which offers a variety of individual and family plans.
 Financial assistance may be available depending on income status.

-Your employer must give you a minimum of 60 days to choose whether or not to elect COBRA insurance.
-You can even decline coverage, then change your mind and revoke the waiver, as long as you make your acceptance decision within the election time frame.
-Coverage begins on the day you elect.
+Your employer has to give you at least 60 days to choose or decline COBRA continuation.
+During that time, you can drop coverage, then change your mind, as long as you let your employer know within the 60-day window.
+If you choose COBRA, your coverage begins the day you elect continuation.

-It’s also important to know that COBRA coverage lasts a maximum of 18 months.
-Under certain circumstances, some recipients can get an 18-month extension (for a total of 36 months).
+It’s also important to know that COBRA coverage lasts for a maximum of 18 months.
+But certain circumstances create eligibility for an 18-month extension, bringing the total to 36 months.

 Visit the US Department of Labor’s website for information on COBRA.